IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * 2, if there is a virtio transport header.

-The transport header length field is in little-endian byte order; it indicates how many bytes of transport header follow the length field.
+The transport header length field is in little-endian byte order; it indicates how many octets of transport header follow the length field.
-It might be non-zero even if the transport header type field has a value of 1; in that case, the bytes for the transport header SHOULD be skipped.
+It might be non-zero even if the transport header type field has a value of 1; in that case, the octets for the transport header SHOULD be skipped.

 If the transport header type field has a value of 2, the transport